top of page

 "Save it for Oprah, buddy.
 We got shit going on."

-This exchange is a good example of the cringe--inducing broad humor in the movie, lending ammunition to those who criticize Bay for his conceptual superficiality.
+This exchange is a good example of the movie’s attempt at broad humor, lending ammunition to those who criticize Bay for his conceptual superficiality.
 There are some lines that are just too wooden to overlook and he could have skipped the discussions of "dad" between Gyllenhaal and Abdul-Mateen II where they reminisce over a shared youth we catch glimpses of in a GAP ad montage.
 A discerning viewer will see right through this tepid attempt to simulate nostalgia and make up for a script that lacks any emotional character development.

-But Michael Bay never boasts his ear for dialogue or his ability for sensitive character studies.
-He's a guy who makes movies for teenage boys ("I make movies for teenage boys.
-Oh dear, what a crime," Bay told critics in the past).
+But Michael Bay rarely boasts his ear for dialogue or his ability for sensitive character studies.
+Bay told critics in the past: "I make movies for teenage boys.
+Oh dear, what a crime.”
+Daniel Gorman summed it up well in responding to a clip of a robot tiger from Transformers: Revenge of the Fallen (2009) on Twitter: "ludicrous, even incoherent comedy butted up against the most precise techno-fetishism you’ve ever seen - that’s the Bay guarantee baby!”
 If one is judging him on his self-proclaimed specialty, Ambulance delivers.

 So let's all enjoy Ambulance for what it is: a wild ride with some great explosions, over-the-top camerawork, and a show-stealing, campy, psychopathic Jake Gyllenhaal.
-As for a deep human soul or searing critique of American institutions...
-I'd look elsewhere.
-3/5.
+As for a searing critique of American institutions, I'd look elsewhere.
+Still, I much prefer the “Bayverse,” with its “Bayhem,” to the mass-produced AI-inflected content which fills most of our screens today.
+At least with Bay, you get one person’s vision.
+Wacky, explosive, immature, vulgar?
+Perhaps.
+But a vision nonetheless.

 Comments